 Save the Process Window

-Process window name – Name of the Process Window file that includes the statistics chosen and limits for those statistics, along with whatever text appears in the Description field.
+Process Window Name – Name of the Process Window file that includes the statistics chosen and limits for those statistics, along with whatever text appears in the Description field.

 Solder Paste Menu – A read only library list of numerous solder pastes along with the statistics and limits suggested by the paste mfg., also included is a user-defined option in the list which allows you to create a spec. of your own.
 See below for additional details.